common-workflow-language/user_guide/src/topics/operations.md

 }
 ```

-If you try running it with `cwltool`, the command will fail since `cwltool`
+The operation file will fail to run with `cwltool` because `cwltool`
-does not have enough information to know how to execute it:
+lacks the necessary information to execute it:

 ```{runcmd} cwltool operations.cwl --message Hello
 :working-directory: src/_includes/cwl/operations/